-Suzanne, an RMT, works out of a home office, treating three to four patients per day.
+Suzanne is an RMT who works out of a home office where she treats three to four patients per day.
 Her regular patient, Donna, returns for ongoing treatment of chronic low back pain due to osteoarthritis.
 It has been over a year since Donna’s last visit.

 Suzanne takes care to ask Donna if there are any changes or updates to her health history.
-She establishes a clear treatment plan, charts Donna’s current pain level, communicates benefits and possible risks of treatment, and charts that verbal consent to treat was received.
+She establishes a clear treatment plan, charts Donna’s current pain level, communicates benefits and possible risks of treatment, and charts that verbal consent was received to proceed with treatment.

 Do Suzanne’s actions meet the consent standard of practice?